 The RCIA group is run to help adults to grow in love of Christ and in understanding of their faith and the Catholic Church before they become full members of the church.
 We have some committed parishioners in our church who regularly walk alongside the adults in preparation for receiving the Sacraments and are glad to welcome anyone who is interested or knows anyone who is interested in exploring the faith and becoming a Catholic.

-Speak to Fr Michael or Fr Gregory who will put you in touch with our wonderful team that leads RCIA to find out further details on how the whole process works.
+Speak to one of our priests who will put you in touch with our wonderful team that leads RCIA to find out further details on how the whole process works.